doobeh/scudbot/README.md

 * Flask-SQLAlchemy

 ## TODO
+* Add webpage back
+* Add URLs to the database model
-* Fix the formatting on urls so it looks nicer
+* Fix the bot to use the new database model

 ## Basic Operation:
 Scudbot is divided into two programs, ircbot.py, which launches IRC clients to monitor public messages in channels of